primait/telepoison/README.md

 It automatically sets some of the [HTTP span attributes](https://github.com/open-telemetry/opentelemetry-specification/blob/master/specification/trace/semantic_conventions/http.md) like `http.status`, `http.host` etc, based on the request and response data.

-Telepoison by itself is not particularly useful: it becomes useful when used in conjuction with a "server-side" opentelemetry-instrumented library, e.g. [opentelemetry_plug](https://github.com/opentelemetry-beam/opentelemetry_plug).
+Telepoison by itself is not particularly useful: it becomes useful when used in conjunction with a "server-side" opentelemetry-instrumented library, e.g. [opentelemetry_plug](https://github.com/opentelemetry-beam/opentelemetry_plug).
 These do the opposite work: they take the trace context information from the request headers, and they create a [SERVER](https://github.com/open-telemetry/opentelemetry-specification/blob/master/specification/trace/api.md#spankind) span which becomes the currently active span.